coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.4.1.4 =

+* Fix: Issue with "Reset Widget Styling" option not working correctly.
+Thanks to fsminoz for reporting this!

+= 2.4.1.3 =

+* Fix: Revert/Back out CSS which changed how menu item descriptions and top aligned icons.
+Restore related CSS to how it was in v2.4.
+* Fix: Mobile Toggle Blocks wrapping onto 2 lines
+* Fix: Mobile Toggle Icon Position before/after setting
+* Fix: Grid sub menu styling in Twenty Sixteen
+* Change: Fallback to using Flex Layout (rather than backwards compatible layout) if the css_version transient is missing

 = 2.4.1.2 [20/02/18] =